 BD: Things would start decaying in the water, heating it up, and then algae might collect and depending upon what's decaying it could evolve into slime water.

 works: Sometimes sitting by a fireplace looking at the flames, I see they're coming out of pieces of wood!
 Can you believe that?
 And take water; it's liquid.
 But, whoa, now it's solid!
 Ice!
 Can you believe that?
-Of course, being moderns, these mysterious transformations hold no wonder for us.
+Of course, being modern people, these mysterious transformations hold no wonder for us.
 Do you know what I mean?

 BD: Well, water is...
 It's the miracle of life!
 Water is the generative miracle.
 And I ended up going to a sacred water site in China through a grant I got as an artist.
-How psyched it that? [laughs]
+How psyched is that? [laughs]

 works: That's pretty great!